Sonicdaheghod/DeepLearning_SonicCharacters/README.md

 1. Create a training, test, and validation file in your directory for your model to work with.

+* create two files for the categories you want to include for the project.
+Here, I made two folders called "Sonic" and "Tails"

+* in the test file, add pictures of your choice so the model can later organize it into the groups you want them organized into.

 In progress

 ### Credits